-If you find a painting that engages your attention and would resume writing service like to find out more about it or interested in purchasing it, don’t hesitate to contact me.
+If you find a painting that engages your attention and would like to find out more about it or you are interested in purchasing it, don’t hesitate to contact me.

 In the various galleries the paintings are sorted thematically and the “What’s new” page informs you of the latest happenings I am involved with.

 The Artist’s hints’ page contains ideas and tricks of the trade accumulated from 40 years of my own practices and 25 years of art-teaching experiences.
 I intend to have frequent updates of this page so after your initial visit of the site you may care to come back from time to time.